marcodalessandro76/MPPI/README.md

 Note that the _editable_ -e option create a link from the location of the package to local python repository folder.
 In this way you do not need to recompile the package if you make some modifications, useful for coding.

-Finally you can also install the package inside a virtual environment.
+Finally, you can also install the package inside a virtual environment.

 Features
 --------